lulumldev/lulumldev.github.io/src/content/posts/post-0-sept212525.md

 ---
 title: Stable Difusion Experiment - w1
 published: 2025-09-21
-tags: [Markdown, Blogging, Demo]
+description: txt2imag experiments with stable difusion automatic1111
+tags: [txt2img, stable diffusion, test, automatic1111]
-category: Experiment
+category: test
 draft: false
 ---

+## 1.0 Introduction

-This will show some examples of the images as result of experiment with the sable difusion in Automatic 1111 google collab.
+This will show some examples of the images as result of experiment with the stable difusion in Automatic 1111 google collab.

-The collab used for this was found (here)
+The collab used from the "stable diffusion art" page [here](https://stable-diffusion-art.com/automatic1111-colab/)

-test images:
+Started with all of the default configurations:

 havent figure out how to test it locally yet wiht this template..